Belgium · tool

 Local etiquette

-- •Tipping is not obligatory as a service charge is usually included, but rounding up the bill or leaving a small extra tip (5-10%) for excellent service is appreciated.
+- •Tipping is usually included in the bill ('service compris'), but rounding up or leaving a small extra amount (5-10%) for excellent service is appreciated.

-- •Belgians tend to eat dinner relatively early, typically between 7 PM and 9 PM.
+- •Dinner is typically eaten between 7 PM and 9 PM.